Julien-Commes/Advent_of_Code_2024/README.md

 # Advent_of_Code_2024
-This repository contains the code I wrote to overcome AoC 2024 problems
+This repository contains the code I wrote to solve the AoC 2024 puzzles.

-I'll try to detail later in the readme what was the approach day per day and the different traps I avoided/fell into.
+I will detail here my approach for each day, including the different challenges I encountered and how I overcame them.

 ## Day 1-2